project-march/ProjectMarch/docs/doc/development/vscode_flake8.rst

     python3 -m pip install -I -r requirements_flake8.txt

 Note that we add the -I argument to ignore already installed packages.
-This ensures to install flake8 in the virtual environment, even if you already installed it in your main environment.
+This ensures that  flake8 will be installed in the virtual environment, even if you already installed it in your main environment.

 Configure VS code
 ^^^^^^^^^^^^^^^^^
 Now that flake8 is installed, we need to configure VS Code to use it.
-To do this, open VS Code and go to setting (Ctrl+,).
+To do this, open VS Code and go to settings (Ctrl+,).

-1. Search for ``python.linting.enabled`` and enable to enable python linting.
+1. Search for ``python.linting.enabled`` and enable python linting.
-2. Search for ``python.linting.flake8Enabled`` and enable to enable linting with flake8.
+2. Search for ``python.linting.flake8Enabled`` and enable linting with flake8.
 3. Search for ``python.linting.flake8Path`` and set this to the flake8 installation directory of the virtual environment (``~/march/.march_venv/bin/flake8`` by default)
 4. Search for ``python.formatting.provider`` and set this to black to use black formatting (like we do in the pipeline).